kytos/kytos/README.rst

 command line.

 With the above commands your controller will be running and ready to be used.
-Please note that the commands need to be run as a user who has permission to open sockets at ports 6633 and 8181.
+Please note that you have to run it as an user with permission to open sockets at ports 6633 and 8181.

 The Web Admin User Interface
 ============================

-*Kytos* installs automatically a web based interface for administration.
+*Kytos* installs automatically a web interface for administration.
 When *Kytos* is running, the Web UI runs in your localhost and can be accessed via browser, in `<http://localhost:8181>`_.
 Have fun (:

 Authors
 *******

-For a complete list of authors, please open ``AUTHORS.rst`` file.
+For a complete list of authors, please see ``AUTHORS.rst``.

 Contributing
 ************